Billy Álvarez: Career

 In 1986, Álvarez became president of the football club Cruz Azul.
 He was later appointed chairman of Cooperativa La Cruz Azul S.C.L on 1 July 1988.

 Criminal Indictments

 On 28 May 2020, the Unidad de Inteligencia Financiera froze the financial accounts of Álvarez, his brother José Alfredo Álvarez, and ex-vice president of Cruz Azul Víctor Manuel Garcés, citing money laundering and financial ties to shell companies worth over 300 million pesos (approx. US$15 million).
-Their investigation suggested between 2013 and 2020, 1.2 billion Mexican pesos (US$60.6 million) were transferred from the Cruz Azul Cooperative into personal offshore bank accounts, namely in the U.S. and Spain.
+Their investigation suggested between 2013 and 2020, 1.2 billion Mexican pesos (US$60.6 million) were transferred from the Cruz Azul Cooperative into personal offshore bank accounts, namely in the United States and Spain.